UniStuttgart-VISUS/power-overwhelming/README.md

 | `sensors` | The list of sensor descriptions that must be forwarded to the `callback`. |
 | `context` | The user-defined context pointer that must be forwarded to the `callback`. |

+> [!CAUTION]
+> Sensors should not assume that the callback and the context pointer never change.
+The user can switch these parameters when restarting an array.
+If the data are cached locally, the cache must be invalidated whenever the sensor is started.

+> [!TIP]
+> You can use the `sensor_array_impl::callback` convenience method to invoke the callback given you have stored the `snesor_array_impl` owning the sensor.

 The asynchronous variant has the following signature:
 ```c++
 void sample(const bool enable);